 Characteristics of trustworthiness

-Here are some of the things we believe are important to creating a trustworthy system for managing patient data.
+In this video, Natalie talks through the characteristics and practices that we believe are important for creating a trustworthy system for managing patient data.

-This is not meant to be a comprehensive list and there will be things we’ve missed.
+Our list of characteristics is also included below.
+This is not meant to be comprehensive and there will be things we’ve missed.
 There are many different ways to think about trustworthiness - take a look at the work by Ipsos Mori, the Oxford Ethox centre and partners, and TIGTech for other helpful approaches.
 Our aim here is to help teams and organisations consider what being trustworthy with data means to them.

 - The reasons why data is collected, stored and used matter.
 People want to know patient data will be used to improve health and care and that this is prioritised over other reasons (especially profit).

 - Organisations must intend to act in the public interest and consistently prove this over time.
 They also need to answer the “what's in it for you?” question sincerely, as people will question these motives.

 - Communications should aim to inform rather than persuade – giving people the facts and letting them come to their own conclusions, rather than ‘selling’ the approach.